FenixAlliance/ABS.Docs/README.md

 The Alliance Business Suite gives users a Modular, Full-Stack, Low-Code Application Framework built on top of the [Alliance Business Platform](https://absuite.net).

 Both client and server code are written in C#, allowing users to extend the product with their own code through Module libraries.
-It builds upon next-generation technologies such as Blazor, SignalR, Razor Pages, and MVC through ASP.NET Core, an open-source and cross-platform web UI framework for building web apps using .NET and C# with or without the use of JavaScript.
+It builds upon next-generation technologies such as Blazor, SignalR, Razor Pages, and MVC through .NET, an open-source and cross-platform framework for building web-mobile apps using C#, with or without the use of JavaScript.

 The power of the Alliance Business Suite can be leveraged from small personal blogs,  eCommerce platforms, and professional portfolios to the infrastructure of large corporations.

 ## About the Alliance Creed